semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 By default `semgrep ci` skips files and directories such as `tests/`, `node_modules/`, and `vendor/`.
 It uses the default `.semgrepignore` file which can be found in the [Semgrep GitHub repository](https://github.com/returntocorp/semgrep/blob/develop/.semgrepignore).
 This default is used when no explicit `.semgrepignore` file is found in the root of your repository.

 You can copy and commit the default `.semgrepignore` file to the **root of your repository** and extend it with your own entries or write one from scratch.
-If Semgrep detects a `.semgrepignore` file within your repository, it won't append entries from the default `.semgrepignore` file.
+If Semgrep detects a `.semgrepignore` file within your repository, it does not append entries from the default `.semgrepignore` file.

 For a complete example, see the [.semgrepignore file on Semgrep’s source code](https://github.com/returntocorp/semgrep/blob/develop/.semgrepignore).